gaya3472004/Talk-Core-Chatgpt-clone/README.md

   4)Commit you changes with a commit message containing your name, file(s) worked
     upon, changes added.
   5)Push changes to your forked repository

+###Api keys
+    Get your Api keys in openai platform   https://platform.openai.com/docs/overview Paste your secret Api key in secrets.toml an run your chatgpt clone

 ### Disclaimer:
 TalkCore stands independently, a unique gem in the realm of conversational AI.
 Wield its power responsibly. 💎